vekatze/neut/book/src/modality-and-memory.md

 # Modality and Memory

-Here, we'll see how to interact with the box modality `meta`, which enables borrowing in Neut.
+Here, we'll see how to interact with the box modality `+`, which enables borrowing in Neut.
 We'll then see that both `on` and `*e` can be understood as syntactic sugar over this modality.

 ## Table of Contents